Kabam: History

 Kabam was founded in 2006 as Watercooler by Kevin Chou, Michael Li, Holly Liu, and Wayne Chan, the company started off focused on building community apps for sports and entertainment fans, amassing more than 25 million users on Facebook and other social networks.
 In October 2009 Watercooler, secured $5.5 million in Series B funding from Betfair, the world's largest Internet betting exchange, and Canaan Partners, which participated in the company's Series A funding in 2007.
 On November 2, 2009, Watercooler, launched Kingdoms of Camelot on Facebook.

 On August 3, 2010, Watercooler changed its name to Kabam.

 On September 19, 2012, CEO Kevin Chou announced that Kabam was considering an IPO.
 A secondary stock sale was agreed at the end of 2013 which valued the company at $700 million, it was also announced at this time that four of its games – led by Kingdoms of Camelot – grossed more than $100 million, with $360 million in revenues for 2013.

-In June 2014, Kabam hired former EA Mobile VP Aaron Loeb as Senior Vice President of its North American Studios (San Francisco and Vancouver), while at EA Mobile he worked on The Simpsons: Tapped Out and Monopoly Slots, Kabam hoped he would provide a link to Hollywood Studios.
+In June 2014, Kabam hired former EA Mobile VP Aaron Loeb as Senior Vice President of its North American Studios (San Francisco and Vancouver).
+While at EA Mobile, he worked on The Simpsons: Tapped Out and Monopoly Slots.
+Kabam hoped he would provide a link to Hollywood studios.
 Also in June, Kabam shut down servers for The Hobbit: Armies of the Third Age.

 Alibaba announced in July 2014 that it planned to invest $120 million in Kabam, giving the company a $1 billion valuation.
 This allowed its games to be distributed through Alibaba's apps, including Mobile Taobao and the Laiwang messaging app.

-As of April 2015, Kabam is only focused on developing AAA mobile games.
-As a result, a number of Kabam games were shut down, older Kabam games transferred to other companies and Kabam support for third-party games decreased.
+In April 2015, Kabam switched its focus to developing AAA mobile games.
+As a result, several Kabam games were shut down, older Kabam games transferred to other companies and Kabam support for third-party games decreased.

 On August 13, 2015, Machine Zone, maker of Game of War: Fire Age, sued Kabam for trade secret theft.
-The conflict was resolved to both companies' satisfaction a month later on September 10.
+The conflict was resolved to both companies' satisfaction on September 10.